AOSSIE-Org/Agora-Android/CONTRIBUTING.md

 **Note:** Don't forget to add "fb" before your fb_login_protocol_scheme. <br>

-( As of now a contributer can also use random values of keys.)
+(Temporarily, you can use any random value)

 ## Setting up appetize.io